Batemans Bay: Food and produce

 Batemans Bay sits as the northern gateway to the pristine Eurobodalla Shire - the entire region gaining national recognition for its terroir and as a centre for sustainable agriculture.
 Most notably for the town itself, are the oysters from the Clyde River.
 One of Australia's cleanest estuaries, the Clyde produces what is considered by a growing number to be Australia's best oyster.
 These are available widely on local menus and at farm gates.

 Buildings and architecture

 Batemans Bay has many historical buildings, sharing an insight into the areas colourful past.
 Northcourt Arcade was erected in 1935 as a hospital and operated until the 1960s.
 During these years the community fought for a more updated structure and all patients were moved to the new location on Pacific Street in 1970.

+Bridge Plaza and Village Centre

+The town's two main shopping centres are the Bridge Plaza, which was built in 1984, and Village Centre Batemans Bay, which was built in 2004.
+The Village Centre is anchored by Coles, Aldi and Kmart, and the Bridge Plaza is anchored by Woolworths.

 Transport

 Highways

 Batemans Bay is located at the junction of the Princes Highway which runs down the south coast of New South Wales and the Kings Highway, which runs from Canberra to the coast.